edtechjeff/edtechjeff/HowTo/Intune/WindowsDefenderApplicationControl/WDAC.md

 Now its update and click review and save
 ![image](https://github.com/edtechjeff/edtechjeff/blob/main/HowTo/Assets/WDAC/image25.png)

-h1 {Once you do that, you will need to sync the device and give it few minutes to get to the device.
-Once you do that and you try to open Putty, it will now open}
+<font size="4">Once you do that, you will need to sync the device and give it few minutes to get to the device.
+Once you do that and you try to open Putty, it will now open</font>
 ![image](https://github.com/edtechjeff/edtechjeff/blob/main/HowTo/Assets/WDAC/Image15.png)